cla-assistant/cla-assistant/README.md

 - `MONGODB`: This has to be in form of a mongodb url, e.g. `mongodb://<user>:<password>@<host>:<port>/<dbname>`.
 - `SLACK_URL`: Optional.
 You can use it in case you would like to get log-notifications posted in your slack chat.
 - `SLACK_TOKEN`: Optional.
+- `CLA_SIGNED_LABEL`: Optional.
+GitHub label which will be applied for the PR when CLA is signed.
+- `CLA_NOT_SIGNED_LABEL`: Optional.
+GitHub label which will be applied for the PR when CLA is not signed.

 > **Hint:** For further reading on setting up MongoDB, go to
 > http://docs.mongodb.org/manual/tutorial/getting-started/